ucsd-cse30-f17/pa4-public/README.md

 ![Sample Output](https://raw.githubusercontent.com/ucsd-cse30-f17/pa4-support/master/testOutput.png?token=AXdWtOWxrRt6SMjwZ-gwcLvVV5cKpvMBks5aA0Y7wA%3D%3D)

-Some Notes:
-If one assert fails, the rest in the same test function won't execute
+An important note: If one assert fails, the rest in the same test function won't execute.

-### 5. Compiling your code
-We've provided a Makefile for you that should make the compilation process simple.
-Please do not modify the Makefile, but feel free to refer to it.

-Once you've written `bst.c`, you can try to compile your code and run your tests using the following command:

-```
-    make bst.o
-```

-To recompile, first run `make clean`, and then run `make bst.o` (or if you've written tests and would like to run them, use `make test`) again.
-To test with valgrind, run `make vtest`.

-### 6. README
+#### Thoroughly Testing

-#### 1. We've provided the `.o` files for ten different implementations of `bst.c`.
-9 of the 10 are incorrect implementations, and 1 is correct.
-Below are ten short descriptions of the errors, in no particular order.
+We've provided the `.o` files for ten different implementations of `bst.c` that we wrote ourselves.
+One of them is correct, and the other 9 have mistakes.

+To make sure your tests are thorough, you will run your tests against these bad implementations to make sure your tests catch each of the bad implementations, and succeed on the correct one.

+In order to run against a bad implementation

+FILL

+Below are 10 descriptions of the implementations.
+These intentionally *do not* correspond to the numbers 1-10 for the .o files.
+Part of your task is to match them in the README below.

 A. NO ERRORS.
 B. Builds a BST with no right children.
 C. Does not always add a new node.
 D. Removes incorrect node(s).
 E. Does not always remove node.
 F. Structure is right but count is wrong.
 G. Violates a fundamental property of BSTs (is backwards).
 H. Incorrectly identifies smallest/largest nodes in the tree.

-I. Search succeeds when it should not.
+I. Search succeeds when it should not
 J. Total length doesn't sum the lengths of all the nodes' keys.

+### 5. The Makefile

+We've provided a `Makefile` for you that should make the compilation process simple.
+Please do not modify the Makefile, but feel free to refer to it.
+The `test` and `vtest` commands above are one main way you'll interact with the assignment.

+The Makefile is compiling your code into an object file called `bst.o`, which you can compile on its own with:

+```
+    make bst.o
+```

+It can occasionally be useful to run `make clean`, and then run `make test` or `make vtest` afresh, if the state in your working directory behaves oddly. `make clean` deletes any built files so that the program can be rebuilt from scratch.

+### 6. README

+#### 1. Understanding bad implementations

 Match each of the descriptions to one of the bst#.o files given to you in bad_impls/ directory.
 You should write good tests in part 4, and use those tests to figure out which files match up to which errors.

-Format your answer as a comma-separated list of the letters (i.e. "B, C, E, D, ...").
+Format your answer as a comma-separated list of the letters (i.e. "B, C, E, D, ..."), where the first corresponds to bst1, the second to bst2, and so on.

+#### 2. Describing bad implementations

-#### 2. Choose two of the above "incorrect implementations."
-Give a detailed explanation of the error that is made in each one.
-Also describe how you could fix it.
+Choose two of the above "incorrect implementations."
+Speculate on the mistake in the code that could have led to the mistake in the implementation.
+How might it be fixed?

 ### 7. Commenting and style guide
 For ARM Assembly code, please refer to PA3's commenting and style guide.
 For C code,